minio/minio/docs/configure-minio-with-tls.md

 ## 4. Install third parties CAs

-Minio can be configured to connect to other servers, whether Minio nodes or servers like NATs, Redis...
-If these servers use certificates that are not registerd in one of the known certificates authorities, you can make your Minio trusts them by putting these certificates under `certs/CAs/` in your Minio config path.
+Minio can be configured to connect to other servers, whether Minio nodes or servers like NATs, Redis.
+If these servers use certificates that are not registered in one of the known certificates authorities, you can make Minio server trust these CAs by dropping these certificates under `~/.minio/certs/CAs/` in your Minio config path.

 # Explore Further
 * [Minio Quickstart Guide](https://docs.minio.io/docs/minio-quickstart-guide)